-Note that when computing BER (from SNR) fading loss is added to this RSSI value.
-In other words, fading loss is not accounted when choosing MCS, but is accounted when computing BER.
+Note that when computing BER (from SINR) fading loss is added to this RSSI value.
+Thus, fading loss is not accounted when choosing MCS, but is accounted when computing BER.

 NetSim has rate adaptation algorithms which take care of selecting the right MCS for a given SINR.
 In the simplest algorithm for every 20 successful transmissions the rate (MCS) goes up 1 step, and for every 3 continuous failures, the rate goes down one step.